brylevkirill/notes/Artificial Intelligence.md

 ### problems

   - [*knowledge representation*](#knowledge-representation)
-	what is the space of possible beliefs?
-	how do beliefs interact?
+	What is space of possible beliefs?
+How do beliefs interact?
-	can we formulate a knowledge representation which could in principle express any concept a human can conceive of?

   - [*inference/reasoning*](#inferencereasoning)
-	how do we implement inference over these beliefs?
+	How can inference and reasoning be performed over beliefs?
-	inference/reasoning are catch-all terms referring to the way beliefs move around in the space of possible beliefs

   - [*decisions/actions*](#decisionsactions)
-	how do beliefs conspire to produce decisions and actions?
+	How can beliefs conspire to produce decisions and actions?